High-performance car insurance

 - A reprogrammed or chipped engine control unit (ECU)

-- Lowered, raised or otherwise modified suspension
+- Lowered, raised or otherwise modified suspension (like coilovers)

 - Nonstandard supercharged engines, nitro or hydrogen fuel equipped engines or any other engine modifications

 - Racing harnesses, bucket seats, roll bars or roll cages

 - Modifications to the transmission (such as a 2WD to 4WD conversion or gearbox retrofit)

 - Custom fuel systems (like aftermarket fuel tanks, braided lines and uprated fuel pumps).